aavargasp/Word-App/README.md

 `npx create-react-app word-app`

-All of the files in the src folder was deleted, [Components](src/components) has all the code created for this app and the [CSS](src/index.css) was modified for this also
+All of the files in the src folder were deleted, [Components](src/components) has all the code created for this app and the [CSS](src/index.css) was modified for this also

 In the project directory, you need to run: